-- (a) Candidates for an election of directors must disclose: - (i) election campaign contributions made to them, or for their benefit; and
+- (b) Candidates must also disclose: - (i) all election campaign contributions made to them, or for their benefit; and - (ii) all election campaign payments made by them, or on their behalf. - (c) The Election Rules must prescribe: - (i) the maximum value (which may be zero) of in-kind election campaign contributions that can be accepted; - (ii) the maximum amount (which may be zero) of election campaign payments that can be made; - (iii) the election campaign contributions and payments that are required to be disclosed; - (iv) the time, manner and form of disclosure; - (v) the procedure for deciding whether the campaign contribution and payment rules have been complied with; - (vi) the consequences of failing to comply with the election campaign contribution and payment rules those consequences may include: - (A) the ineligibility of a candidate to be nominated for election at the elections to be held in the next Election Year or in specified later Election Years; and - (B) ceasing to hold office as a director as set out in the Election Rules; and - (vii) the rights of Ordinary Members to have access to the disclosures made under the campaign contribution and payment rules.

-- (ii) all election campaign payments made by them, or on their behalf. - (b) The Election Rules must prescribe: - the election campaign contributions and payments that are required to be disclosed; - (ii) the time, manner and form of disclosure; - (iii) the consequences of failing to comply with the disclosure rules those consequences may include: - (A) the ineligibility of a candidate to be nominated for election at the elections to be held in the next Election Year or in specified later Election Years; and - (B) ceasing to hold office as a director as set out in the Election Rules; - (iv) the procedure for deciding whether the disclosure rules have been complied with and the consequences of any non-compliance; and - (v) the rights of Ordinary Members to have access to the disclosures made under the disclosure rules.
+15.9 Validity of elections

-15.7 Validity of elections
+- (a) The election of directors remains valid even if any one or more of the following is the case: - (i) an Ordinary Member does not receive any Election Material: - (ii) the Returning Officer omits to forward any Election Material to an Ordinary Member; - (iii) there are errors in the Register; or - (iv) an Ordinary Member or the Returning Officer does not comply strictly with any of the technicalities this constitution or the Election Rules require for an election of directors. - (b) (Returning Officer's Discretion) The Returning Officer has a discretion to accept the Election Form of an Ordinary Member and count that Ordinary Member's vote - as long as the Returning Officer is satisfied as to the identity of the relevant Ordinary Member - even if the Ordinary Member has not strictly complied with the directions about any one or more of the following:

-- (a) The election of directors remains valid even if any one or more of the following is the case: - (i) an Ordinary Member does not receive any Election Material; - (ii) the Returning Officer omits to forward any Election Material to an Ordinary Member; - (iii) there are errors in the Register; or - (iv) an Ordinary Member or the Returning Officer does not comply strictly with any of the technicalities this constitution or the Election Rules require for an election of directors. - (b) (Returning Officer's Discretion) The Returning Officer has a discretion to accept the Election Form of an Ordinary Member and count that Ordinary Member's vote - as long as the Returning Officer is satisfied as to the identity of the relevant Ordinary Member - even if the Ordinary Member has not strictly complied with the directions about any one or more of the following: - (i) the manner of recording their vote; - (ii) the returning of the Election Form; - (iii) the recording of particulars to identify the Ordinary Member; or - (iv) any other technicalities this constitution or the Election Rules require for an election of directors.
+- (i) the manner of recording their vote; - (ii) the returning of the Election Form; - (iii) the recording of particulars to identify the Ordinary Member; or - (iv) any other technicalities this constitution or the Election Rules require for an election of directors.